Introducing the Skyllaney: 50mm f/2 ‘Bertele’.

 Our design is planned to be a non-rotating front, no different as to how the original f/1.0 Noctilux works.

 Limited run boutique lenses became an idea from seeing other companies, such as MS-Optics, do well in this area.
 We are more inspired by Mizakisan than anything else and would like to see other small manufacturers enter into this market .
 All of us have great respect for Mizakisans’s work, and it is why we believe we could also begin to design lenses in small batches that were made to high-quality standards, and succeed at this.

-If you would like to receive updates on the ‘Bertele’ lens project, including the pre-order and release dates, please enter your information in the form below and we’ll add you to our ‘Bertele’ exclusive email list.
+If you would like to receive updates on the ‘Bertele’ lens project, including the pre-order and release dates, please enter your information in the form below.
+Make sure to confirm your email address through the link sent to your email.

 By clicking submit, you agree to share your e-mail address with Skyllaney Opto-Mechanics and Zoho Campaigns to receive marketing, updates, and other e-mails.
 Use the unsubscribe link in those e-mails to opt out at any time.

 If you want to send us your questions or comments, please use the button below: